Nazid1/game/README.md

 ▶️ How to Run:

 python puzzle_solver.py

+5. Pong Game (game.py)
+A game similar to table tennis, the player paddles a ball back and forth to score points by making it past the opponent's paddle.

+✅ Features:
+Use keyboard arrows to navigate the paddle

+▶️How to run:
+game.py

 🔧 Installation Instructions

 To run any of the games, you will need Python and the following dependencies installed: